 There are many people who inspire me from various walks of life.
 Some are famous people who have changed the world for the better.
 Others reflect a more personal choice.
-If you would like to suggest people who have inspired you, please leave a comment at - People who Inspire You.
+If you would like to suggest people who have inspired you, please leave a comment.

 I feel that it was the vision and determination of Mikhail Gorbachev which brought a peaceful end to the Cold War, and a relatively peaceful end to the totalitarian Communist states in the Soviet Union and Eastern Europe.